InnerSourceCommons/InnerSourcePatterns/book/contribute-to-this-book.md

 You want to help us make this book better?
 That is awesome!

-The InnerSource Patterns book itself is an open-source project, and welcomes any form of contribution.
+The InnerSource Patterns book itself is an open source project, and welcomes any form of contribution.
 Nothing is too small!

-If you have never made a contribution to an open-source project before, know that the InnerSource Patterns community is group of friendly people and with that a safe place to try it out :)
+If you have never made a contribution to an open source project before, know that the InnerSource Patterns community is group of friendly people and with that a safe place to try it out :)

 ## Before you get started